khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 Here are a few considerations when trying to achieve optical balance.

 - More detail equals more visual weight.
 As the *density* of the graphic increases, it will draw more attention.
 Try offsetting this by simplifying detailed icons.
-- Rotate narrow icons 45º, which allows them to be larger with more visual weight.
+- Rotate narrow icons 45º, which gives them more visual weight.
 - At times, optically adjusting an icon may mean less adherence to the grid or other spacing rules to the benefit of balance or clarity.

 ## Strokes